scolladon/sfdc-generate-package/README.md

 ## Getting Started

-Works in Unix like system.
+Works in Windows and Unix like systems.
-Windows is not tested.

 ### Installing